 It has now been converted back into a mosque once again, as of July 2020.
 This was a matter of great controversy.

 Many Greeks were unhappy with this conversion as the building has religious and historical significance for them too.
 Regardless, one of the best things to do in Istanbul is to visit the Hagia Sophia so be sure to carve time out of your itinerary for it.

 Signs of the building’s former religious past still remain.
 Once inside, look out for mosaics of the Virgin Mary.

 These still exist from the building’s time as a church.
 You can also observe graffiti from the Vikings which has been scratched into the walls.

 Treat Yourself to a Pamper Session at a Turkish Hammam

 Inside the hammam, visitors sit inside ornate marble steam rooms that get hotter than your average sauna.
-This is followed by a full hair body wash, an intense body exfoliation, and traditionally finished up with a massage.
+The steam is supposed to clear toxins from your pores.

 Kılıç Ali Paşa Hamamı